One of the most important departments within the KARI Foundation is the KARI Clinic.

 Run in partnership with the South West Sydney Local Health District (SWSLHD), our multidisciplinary clinic ensures all children entering our Permanency Support Program have their needs comprehensively assessed as soon as possible.
 The partnership provides paediatric, physiotherapy, occupational therapy, and speech pathology support.

 The Multidisciplinary Assessment Clinic also accepts referrals from our Aboriginal Family Support program.

 This 10-week program is designed to increase our children’s language and literacy skills in preparation for kindergarten.
 Each child is monitored and assessed to ensure they achieve outstanding results.
 This program indicates significant improvements in a child’s receptive and expressive language, phonological awareness skills, knowledge of book and print concepts, fine motor skills, visual and perceptual motor skills, self- help skills, pencil and scissor skills and listening skills.

 Run every term on a weekly basis, playgroup is designed to ensure our clinicians are interacting with the children, while also developing a range of their skills including communication, fine motor, visual motor, literacy, play and social skills.

-Every month, all children in KARI’s care are given access to a dietetics clinic.
-Run in partnership with South Western Sydney Local Health District, the clinic’s dietician is an expert in dietetics – human nutrition and regulation of a diet – who advises our young people and Carers on what to eat to lead a healthy lifestyle.
+Run in partnership with the South Western Sydney Local Health District, the Clinic’s dietician is an expert in dietetics – human nutrition and regulation of a diet – who advises referred clients on what to eat to lead a healthy lifestyle.

 Our clinicians provide support not only for the child, but also for their carer.
 Whether it’s a home visit, a phone call, or behavioural advice and access to carer training workshops, they’re here to help.
 Our programs have proven vital to the development of our children, with results indicating a significant difference to their overall health and wellbeing has been achieved.